clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/basic-usage.md

 in seconds.
 Obviously, the code you want to profile should already be running in the background in another thread(s).

-`generate-flamegraph` is a function that can be invoked manually given the profiling result text file and the same options map as to `stop`.
+`generate-flamegraph` can be invoked manually by giving it the profiling result text file and the same options map like `stop` expects.

-`generate-diffgraph` is used to create [differential flamegraphs](/kb/profiling/clj-async-profiler/diffgraphs/) — special flamegraphs used to highlight differences between two similar but divergent profiles.
-The function takes two profiling results text files and a map of options like `stop`.
+`generate-diffgraph` is used to create [differential flamegraphs](/kb/profiling/clj-async-profiler/diffgraphs/) — special flamegraphs that highlight differences between two similar but divergent profiles.
+The function takes two profiling result text files and a map of options for `stop`.

 `list-event-types` prints the list of event types supported by the current machine.
 See [Event types](#event-types).